How to Reset Local Group Policy in Windows 11

 RD /S /Q "%windir%\System32\GroupPolicyUsers" RD /S /Q "%windir%\System32\GroupPolicy" gpupdate /force

-The gpupdate /force command is essential as it forces Windows to refresh all policy settings immediately.
-After running these, clear the registry keys to ensure no leftover configurations remain:
+The gpupdate /force command is essential because it forces Windows to refresh all policy settings immediately.
+After running these, you’ll want to clear the registry keys to ensure no leftover configurations remain:

 REG DELETE "HKCU\Software\Microsoft\Windows\CurrentVersion\Policies" /f REG DELETE "HKCU\Software\Policies" /f REG DELETE "HKLM\Software\Microsoft\Policies" /f REG DELETE "HKLM\Software\Microsoft\Windows\CurrentVersion\Policies" /f